|||

 1.5 HNF may initiate Neighbourhood Development Orders or Community Right to Build Orders, identify Assets of Community Value, or carry out any other permitted actions.

-1.6 HNF will act in accordance with General Policies and Principles set out in section 5 below.
+1.6 HNF will act in accordance with the General Policies and Principles set out in section 5 below.

 2. The Hampstead Neighbourhood Area (the Area”)